 Note that parameter hint given to the callback may be NULL.

-Return values from the client callback are interpreted as follows:
+Return values from the SSL_psk_client_cb_func callback are interpreted as follows:

 On success (callback found a PSK identity and a pre-shared key to use) the length (> 0) of psk in bytes is returned.

-Otherwise or on errors callback should return 0.
+Otherwise or on errors the callback should return 0.
 In this case the connection setup fails.